 They would also be great as an appetizer - you could serve them with toothpicks and extra of the La Terra Fine dip on the side for dipping!

-A few notes on these spinach artichoke chicken meatballs:
+Notes on making spinach artichoke chicken meatballs:

 - I use lean ground chicken that’s usually 90% or 93% lean, depending on where I buy it.

 - You can substitute gluten-free breadcrumbs if you need these meatballs to be gluten-free.
 (The dip is certified gluten-free.)

 - I used La Terra Fina’s Spinach Artichoke & Parmesan dip but their Spinach & Parmesan dip would be great here as well.

 - These meatballs freeze great!
 I just pop them in a ziptop bag and throw them in the freezer to make dinner super easy another night. 👍

 Whether for a soccer practice night or just a busy weeknight, I hope you try these easy chicken meatballs!

 P.S.
 If you are a meatball lover like I am, check out my cheesy chicken meatballs and my easy baked turkey meatballs.

 Spinach artichoke chicken meatballs